Seven Signs of Identity Theft

 Tampered Bins – If your rubbish or recycling bin has been noticeably tampered with, someone may have been searching for thrown away bills or receipts to steal information about you.

 If you have been a victim of identity theft it is important to take action as quick as possible.
 It can help to contact Action Fraud to report the crime, as well as your bank, credit card company, and postal service.
-For more information on how to prevent identity theft, or to check your credit report for signs of fraudulent activity, visit Equifax.co.uk.
+For more information on how to prevent identity theft, or to check your Equifax Credit Report & Score (which is free for the first 30 days then £14.95 monthly) for signs of fraudulent activity, visit Equifax.co.uk.

 - How secure is your email?